VirtoCommerce/vc-docs/marketplace/user-guide/docs/Vendor-portal/orders.md

 Your modifications have been applied.

 !!! note
-    The order image tells you how many items are in the order:
+    The order image tells you how many items are there in the order:
     ![Number of items in order](media/marketplace-items.png)

 ## Process order